harendra-kumar/concise-haskell/haskell-overview.rst

 represented by `Color` and `Size` i.e. 3x2.
 That's why it is called a product type.
 An `Object` therefore is a product of two sum types.

 Let us now build a `Shape` data type.
-A shape could be a triangle or a sqaure.
+A shape could be a triangle or a square.
 For each shape we also describe its color and size.

 ::